sanderhahn/multipass-hosts/readme.md

 ## Implementation

 The tool executes `multipass list --format json` and extracts the name and ipv4 fields.
-These ip addresses are added into the `/etc/hosts` file surrounded with comments that mark the start and end of the block.
+These ip addresses are added into the `hosts` file surrounded with comments that mark the start and end of the block.